jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 The string usage above is simple but allows us to demonstrate many facets of how Elixir works.

 First, you'll notice that when we call `split` and `upcase`, we're not changing the original phrase.
 Instead, we're creating a new copy of the phrase, which can be assigned to a variable (such as `upcase_phrase`).
-The original string is "immutable"- that is, it cannot be changed (although a new immutable value could be assigned to the variable `phrase`).
+The original string is "immutable"--that is, it cannot be changed (although a new immutable value could be assigned to the variable `phrase`).

 Second, you'll notice that instead of calling a function which is stored on the string itself (`phrase.split(" ")`) we take our function and apply it to the string (`String.split(phrase, " ")`).
 This may seem like a trivial difference, but in fact it is vital to understanding the functional nature of Elixir.